Coronavirus Update: Diamond Princess Passengers Leave Ship As Expert Slams Quarantine

 "There was no single professional infection control person inside the ship, and there was nobody in charge of infection prevention as a professional.
 The bureaucrats were in charge of everything," he said.

-When he raised those concerns with a senior officer of Japan's health ministry Iwata added, the official was "very unhappy" with his suggestions for improving protections on the ship.
+When he raised those concerns with a senior officer of Japan's health ministry, Iwata added, the official was "very unhappy" with his suggestions for improving protections on the ship.

 In his video, Iwata also noted that Japan, unlike the U.S. and other countries, does not have an agency with the specific task of combating disease and infections, such as the U.S. Centers for Disease Control and Prevention and similar agencies in other countries.